 This is a lot of chemistry to get into over just one ingredient.
 What really matters is the manufacturer.
 Are they using cheap chemicals and trying to pass them off as natural, or are they using truly natural ingredients that you can actually pronounce?
 Typically if you see one potentially harmful chemical like SLS or SLES, you’re going to see more, like formaldehyde-containing preservatives (ureas) and nitrosamine-forming agents (triethanolamine).

 The key is not to think you have to become an expert at every chemical ever used in personal care products.
 Instead, find brands you trust.
 Find brands that have been conscious about safety from the beginning.
-Find brands that believe in using real natural ingredients.
+Find brands that believe in using real natural ingredients that support skin barrier repair and protection.
 Buy from them, and forget about it!